 The same as: ‘Location is everything’ when we talk real estate, it also holds true for sustainable landscape design.
-A successful looking garden is going to need some very different elements to a garden in coastal Sydney.
+According to a leading landscape architect Space Designs, a successful looking garden is going to need some very different elements to a garden in coastal Sydney.
 It all depends on where you are, your location, that determines the sensible use of local materials.

 Some Common Denominators

 Every landscape is unique.
 But to create a sustainable garden there are a few common aspects that apply.
 Things like:

 - water usage

 - appropriate and well-designed irrigation

 - the management of storm-water run off

 are some of the elements to create a successful sustainable garden regardless of the customer or the climate.

 The Right Plants